My goal was to have at least one name

 married skating coach Shane Dennison and the

 couple have one daughter.
-In 2004 she became a
+In 2004 she retired

 radio host on a Saturday night retro show in